 Charter Rates are quoted per week for the hire of the yacht.
 A charter period less than one week may be considered, depending on the time of the season.

-Charters over seven days are calculated pro-rata against the weekly rate divided by seven and multiplied by the number of days.
+Charters over seven days are not always calculated pro-rata against the weekly rate, always check with us first.

 Value Added Tax (VAT): Most yachts are commercially registered, therefore tax exempt.
 Some charter rates will be subject to varying rates of VAT within European Community (EC) waters and in some countries outside the EC.
 Please ask us for the latest tax situation for your chosen cruising area and yacht.

 Insurance: It is advisable to take out Cancellation and Curtailment insurance to protect your investment if unforeseen circumstances prevent or curtail their charter.
 In addition, all members of the charter party should consider Medical and Personal insurance which is not included within the charter fee.

 Smoking on board: For safety reasons, notably the prevention of fire, smoking is not permitted inside the yachts.
 Smoking is only permitted on the open deck areas.
 This policy varies from one yacht to another.
 Therefore please consult us for verification and individual restrictions.